anik3tra0/guidecx-cli/README.md

 ```

 ## Workflows Supported
-1. Ability to add Billable/NonBillable hours to a task :white_check_mark:
+1. Ability to add only NonBillable hours to a task :white_check_mark:

 ## Contributions